This article discusses the potential causes of dementia, the various types, and any available treatments.

 Other quality-of-life care

-"Brain training" can help improve cognitive functioning and help deal with forgetfulness in the early stages of Alzheimer's.
+"Brain training" may help improve cognitive functioning and help deal with forgetfulness in the early stages of Alzheimer's.
 This might involve the use of mnemonics and other memory aids such as computerized recall devices.

 Prevention of dementia